 2) Keep hobbies to a minimum…really.
 Two or three hobbies is a good number.
 One of my friends discussed 13 clubs he wanted to join at University.
 Although this may show you are keen…it isn’t very realistic and to be honest I have only joined one of the 3 clubs I thought I would when I came to Imperial.
 Show interest but don’t go overboard and start wearing an Imperial hoodie to the Interview.

 3) EVERYONE AT THE INTERVIEW IS A GENIUS.
 No one has got this far into the process without having silly amount of A Stars and extra curriculars.
 Ignore the boasters.
-Some of the people there in your interview waiting room will have even gone to Africa and helped a 14 year old girl give birth to twins in a mud hut.
+Some of the people there in your interview waiting room will have even gone to Africa and helped a 14 year old girl give birth to twins.
 Don’t let any of this put you off.
 You go in there with your one day of work experience at the local GP and you sell it better than the Africa Story.
 You make your GP day sound like the best day of your whole life.
 You can do this.

 4) Was your stressful situation really stressful…or are you just showing off?
 Here is an example of what I mean by this: